e-kohlm/Bachelor-Thesis/README.md

 # Training
 Scripts for hyperparameter search and finetuning need to run from `scripts/`.
 All training scripts can be called with different arguments, you can find them at the end of each script.
-Default device is a GPU, but it can be run on a CPU as well, with the argument `--device=cpu`.
+Default device is a GPU, but it can be run on a CPU as well, with the argument `--device`.
-The default model is  Salesforce/codet5p-220m, which can be changed with the argument `--load=Salesforce/codet5p-770m`.
+The default model is  Salesforce/codet5p-220m, which can be changed with the argument `--load`.
 Default vulnerability type is sql, it can be changed with `--vuln_type`.

 ## Hyperparameter Search
 The arguments with which finetuning.py can be called are specified in the file.
 To find the optimal hyperparameters for the models run

-`hyperparameters_search.py`
+`python hyperparameters_search.py`